mmseng/AislingMatHelper/README.md

 Needed because the UI pauses briefly after clicking this, before allowing you to load materials.
 This delay (and the button click) happen regardless of whether you actually need to click the button or not, because it doesn't hurt anything.

+### DelayLoadItems
+The delay after pressing the right arrow key before releasing it, when loading materials.
+The delay depends on the quota size, which depends on your `Rating`.
+Testing shows that an acceptable value is something around 60-70ms per ton loaded.
+Default is `60`.

+### DelayLoadUnload
+The delay after loading/unloading all items before clicking the `CONFIRM` button.
+Because clicking `CONFIRM` too quickly after loading can sometimes cause the "Power Contact not available" error.
+Default is `200`.

 ### DelayConfirm
 The delay after clicking the `CONFIRM` button after loading materials.
 Default is `1000`.